 This is how the URL might look after adding three UTM parameters for a link in a marketing campaign email:

-Append a Widget Code
+Append a Widget Code (Registration only)

 If you use either of the Registration Widgets, you must update the href URL within the widget to track UTM parameters.
 Make sure you only put the href URL into your ad provider's URL builder, then paste the appended URL back into the widget code before publishing.